GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 **Message Spam:** We don't allow extensions that send messages on behalf of the user without giving the user the ability to confirm the content and intended recipients.

-In addition to these requirements, all extensions must comply with [Google's Webmaster Quality Guidelines][webmaster-quality].
+In addition to these requirements, all extensions must comply with [Google's Search Essentials guidelines][webmaster-quality].

 {% endAside %}